justincrosbie/passkeyme-docs/docs/sdks/javascript.md

 **[→ Learn more about Smart Login](./javascript/smart-login)**

 ### **🔄 [Redirect to Login](./javascript/redirect-to-login)**
-Direct redirect to PasskeyMe hosted authentication pages with full customization:
+Direct redirect to Passkeyme hosted authentication pages with full customization:

 ```typescript
 // Basic redirect